ibm-cloud-docs/vpc/block_storage_vpc_ts6.md

 {: #troubleshooting-block-storage}
 {: troubleshoot}
 {: support}

+Resolve volume resize failures when attempting to expand {{site.data.keyword.block_storage_is_short}} volume capacity while a snapshot is being created from the same volume.
+{: shortdesc}

 If you take a snapshot of a volume and increase the capacity of the source volume while the snapshot is being created, you get an error.
 {: tsSymptoms}